 The Linden Tree Inn is the only historic inn in Bucharest that has preserved its shape exactly as it was at its origins.

-Hanul cu Tei is one of the few old Romanian inns that still exist in Old Town Bucharest.
+Hanul cu Tei is one of the few old Romanian inns that still exist in Bucharest Old Town.
 It was built in 1833 by Anastasie Hagi, Gheorghe Polizu and Stefan Popovici on Lipscani street.
 When it was first opened, it was known as the Inn from the great street of the Marchitans.
 At the entrance from Blanari Street, you can still see the mark of its first owners: “A.P.” and “S.P.”.
 The “Linden Tree Inn” is one of the most significant buildings for the old Romanian architecture and also one of the few places that preserve a special ambiance, defining for the ‘30s.
 Nowadays, the “Linden Tree Inn” hosts one of the biggest art galleries in Romania.
 Here you can find vintage art like furniture, paneling, tapestries and rugs, paintings, photos, albums, old documents, watches, cameras and gramophones, coins, medals, and icons.

 Hanul lui Manuc is the oldest operating hotel building in Bucharest, Romania.
-It also houses a popular restaurant, several bars, a coffee-house, and several stores and an extensive bar.
+It also houses a popular restaurant, several bars, a coffee-house, and several stores, and an extensive bar.

 The restaurant is located in a historical building and serves traditional dishes and some other food.
-The place has a pleasant atmosphere in the evening there are live performances.
+The place has a pleasant atmosphere in the evening and sometimes there are live performances.
 Tourists and locals simply love it, because of its welcoming and unique appearance.

-Built by an Armenian called Emanuel Mârzaian (Manuc), one of the richest and most influential merchants of his times in the Balkan region, Manuc's Inn was built about two hundred years ago, providing lodging and shelter for the caravans on their trade routes.
+Built by an Armenian called Emanuel Mârzaian (Manuc), one of the richest and most influential merchants of his times in the Balkan region, Manuc's Inn was inaugurated about two hundred years ago, providing lodging and shelter for the caravans on their trade routes.

-The 19th-century building, owned by the Chrissoveloni family, once served as a bank headquarters for about 30 years until it closed it in 1948.
+The 19th-century building, owned by the Chrissoveloni family, once served as a bank headquarters for about 30 years until it closed in 1948.
 Later on, it was used as a men’s clothing store and then a general store during Communist times.
 After the collapse of the Communist regime, the building was abandoned and fell into disrepair until it was rescued by Jean Chrissoveloni, the great-grandson of the first owner, Nicolas Chrissoveloni.

-The Kitsch Museum is a boutique museum and has a room that hosts the permanent exhibition, as well as a gallery where artists can exhibit their work.
+The Kitsch Museum is a boutique museum and has one large room that hosts the permanent exhibition, as well as a gallery where artists can exhibit their work.
 The museum exhibits are grouped into 6 major categories: Dracula kitsch (kitsch objects that rely on the famous vampire myth), religious kitsch, communist-era kitsch, interior design kitsch, gypsy-kitsch, modern kitsch.
-In addition, the new museum proposes visitors to become artists.
+In addition, the new museum proposes visitors become artists.
 "Make your own kitsch!"

 Romanian Kitsch Museum is both an exhortation and a museum space dedicated to those who hold such objects and want to have their own exhibition in the boutique museum.